Fir3n0x/DSL-Project/README.md

 - **LLM vs Minimax:** LLMs excel at producing natural-language explanations and intuitive reasoning, but they do not guarantee rule compliance and may suggest illegal moves.
 Minimax remains the formal backbone that guarantees legality and short-horizon optimality.

-#### 5.3.3 Implementation Recommendations

-- **Strict validation of LLM moves:** every LLM proposal must pass the rule validator before being applied.
-- **Hybrid approach:** use the LLM for explanations and Minimax for validation/execution to combine interpretability with correctness.
-- **Exposed parameters:** make depth limits and timeouts configurable in the UI, with safe defaults (depth = 6, AI timeout ≈ 3s).
-- **Optimizations:** implement alpha-beta pruning, transposition tables, move ordering, and iterative deepening to improve strength without increasing raw depth.

 ---